No one can prepare you for the inexplicable heartbreak that accompanies grief.

 Though all things improve with time, for many, grief can cause an individual to enter a very deep depression.

 Generally speaking, a person in mourning will go through five different stages of grief.
 These don't necessarily occur in the order listed, and can vary in severity:

 If you find yourself falling deeper into this dark hole, counseling is one of the most helpful things you can seek out to help you through this difficult time.
 Though nothing will make the pain go away, a therapist can help you cope with the way your life will change as a result of the triggering news, and how to enjoy your life again.

 During your mourning, you might find it really difficult to leave the house and actually attend face-to-face counseling.
 Online therapy offers support and guidance during your time of need, and all from the convenience and comfort of your home.

-Your initial response to the loss of a loved one or knowledge of terminal illness is usually denial of the situation.
-You’re going to try to rationalize what’s going on, and try to control the emotions you’re feeling.
+Your initial response to the loss of a loved one or knowledge of terminal illness is usually a denial of the situation.
+You're going to try to rationalize what's going on and try to control the emotions you're feeling.